Decorating for Clients with Asthma or Allergies

 When redecorating a space for people with respiratory problems, it’s imperative to use products with no VOCs (Volatile Organic Compounds) and do not off-gas.
 Some products seem innocent but the off-gassing creates an extremely toxic environment.
 VOCs shouldn’t preclude you from ordering the furniture that best fits your needs, but be sure to request low or no-emitting finishes, components, and upholstery.

 If you crave room-darkening window treatments for your bedroom, I recommend replacing heavy fabric drapery treatments with wood blinds, shutters or specialized honeycomb shades.
-We carry an extensive line of window treatments that are easy to clean and environmentally friendly, including a line of insulating honeycomb shades that are made out of recycled water bottles.
-You can simply wipe them clean with a cloth.
+We recently installed honeycomb shades that are easy to clean and environmentally friendly because they were made from recycled water bottles.
+You simply wipe them clean with a cloth.

 Invest in bedside tables that have ample interior storage.
 This will allow you to store your bedside amenities like tissues, books, reading glasses and hand lotion where it is easily accessible but kept away from the dust.